Jill White: Early life and career

 White was born in Feilding in 1941.
 She attended Manchester Street Primary School and Feilding Agricultural High School before attending Victoria University of Wellington where she gained a Bachelor of Science and then Canterbury Teachers' College.
 She later completed a Master of Arts at Massey University.

 She first worked as a secondary school teacher in New Zealand from 1965, and later Samoa via Volunteer Service Abroad, before becoming a nurse in 1972.
 White also worked in the United Kingdom as a nurse before returning to New Zealand in 1979 where she became a community and public nurse before retiring in 1988.

-Local body politics
+Local-body politics

 White was a councillor on Palmerston North City Council from 1983 to 1992.
 This was followed by some years in Parliament, a role from which she resigned in 1998 to become Mayor of Palmerston North.
 She held that post until 2001.
 She was the first woman to hold the position.
 In 1989, she was elected a member of the Manawatu-Wanganui Regional Council, remaining a member until 1994 when she resigned.
 She was later a Horizons Regional Councillor from 2007 until 2013.

 White's community involvement was with the Girl Guides, District Committee for the Prevention of Child Abuse and the National Council of Women.

+In the 2000 Queen's Birthday Honours, White was appointed a Member of the New Zealand Order of Merit, for services to local-body and community affairs.